 - d.
 In regard to the consumer: - 1. a delivery system that is responsive to the individual consumer needs with regards to accessibility, availability and cultural suitability; - 2. compulsory participation by individuals with respect to financing National Health Insurance; however, optional participation with respect to use of services provided under National Health Insurance; - 3. an opportunity for each individual to access the primary care provider of his/her choice; (1994) - e. phased implementation so that needed changes in the organization and utilization of health personnel and facilities can occur smoothly without disruption of services and spiraling inflation due to increases in demand; - f.
-In regard to quality assurance: - 1. mechanisms to guarantee quality, cost-consciousness and cost-efficiency through adequate peer review and the participation of consumers and financers; - g. sufficient flexibility and innovation so as to allow for the investigation of alternative forms of healthcare delivery; - h.
+In regard to quality assurance: - 1. mechanisms to guarantee quality, cost-consciousness and cost-efficiency through adequate peer review and the participation of consumers and financers; - g. sufficient flexibility and innovation so as to allow for the investigation of alternative forms of health- care delivery; - h.
 In regard to work-force issues: - 1. provisions for maintaining and training an adequate supply of health professions; - i. optional means of provider reimbursement allowing physicians to choose fee-for-service, capitation or salary; - j. expansion of clinical research protocols, such as the work at the Agency for Health Care Policy and Research, to determine appropriate utilization and usage of new and existing technology to counter increases in medical costs associated with the use of technology.
 (1992) - 2.
-In regard to establishment, administration and regulation of a national health insurance plan AMSA: - a. consumer participation in the planning and implementation; - b.
+In regard to establishment, administration and regulation of a national health insurance plan AMSA: - a.
+SUPPORTS consumer participation in the planning and implementation of a universal health care plan, with a particular emphasis on the involvement of minority organizations and leadership.
+(2003) - b.
 MAINTAINS that any plan for national health insurance implementing the above principles, be established, administered and regulated as a result of cooperative efforts by the representatives of the medical profession, the federal government and the consumer. - 3.
 SUPPORTS the Physicians for National Health Program proposal as a framework for public debate on fundamental health policy reform.
 (1989)